 Musings on the art of knitting, spinning, enjoying a cup of tea and noticing the way nature inspires design.
-(Life in Portland, Oregon)
+(Life with a little dog in Portland, Oregon)

 Tuesday, August 07, 2007